digibib/kohadevbox/README.md

   $ vagrant destroy
 ```

+## Aliases

+Some aliases are provided to help reduce typing:

+* koha-intra-err - tail the intranet error log
+* koha-opac-err - tail the OPAC error log
+* koha-pass - get the db/admin password from koha-conf.xml

 ## Environment variables

 Some of the behaviour of KohaDevBox can be altered through the use of environment